argoproj/argo-workflows/docs/running-locally.md

 make cli
 ./dist/argo submit examples/hello-world.yaml ;# new CLI is created as `./dist/argo`
 ```

-Although, note that this will be built automatically if you do: `make start API=true`.

 To test the workflow archive, use `PROFILE=mysql` or `PROFILE=postgres`: